Celiac Disease

 What is celiac disease?

-Celiac disease damages the small intestine.
-People with celiac disease can’t eat gluten, a protein found in wheat, rye, and barley and in some products such as vitamins and lip balms.
+CeD damages the small intestine.
+People with this disease can’t eat gluten, a protein found in wheat, rye, and barley and in some products such as vitamins and lip balms.

 When people with celiac disease eat gluten—even a tiny amount—their body’s immune system reacts to the gluten by attacking the lining of the small intestine.
 When the lining is damaged, the body cannot get the nutrients it needs.
 Over time, celiac disease can cause anemia, infertility, weak and brittle bones, an itchy skin rash called dermatitis herpetiformis, or other health problems.